naqib093/tyk-docs/tyk-docs/content/developer-support/docs-projects/inclusive-naming.md

 ## Purpose

 Our commitment to diversity, equity and inclusion is foundational to our values.
-By updating our documentation to comply with INI Tier 1 standards, we are taking a significant step towards ensuring that our language reflects our dedication to inclusivity.
+By updating our documentation to comply with Inclusive Naming Initiative (INI) Tier 1 [words](https://inclusivenaming.org/word-lists/tier-1), we are taking a significant step towards ensuring that our language reflects our dedication to inclusivity.
 This project will help us:

 - **Create a more welcoming environment**: By using inclusive language, we create a space where everyone feels valued and respected.
 - **Enhance accessibility**: Clear and inclusive documentation improves accessibility for all users, regardless of their background or identity.